-- The arbitral tribunal may inquire of the parties if they have any further proof to offer or witnesses to be heard or submissions to make and, if there are none, it may declare the hearings closed. - 2 The arbitral tribunal may, if it considers it necessary owing to exceptional circumstances, decide, on its own initiative or upon application of a party, to re-open the hearings at any time before the award is made.
+- 1. Following the final oral or written submissions, the arbitral tribunal shall declare the proceedings closed.
+The arbitral tribunal's declaration and the date on which the proceedings are closed shall be communicated in writing to the parties.
+After this date, subject to paragraph 2, the parties may not submit any further evidence or make any further submission with respect to the matters to be decided upon in the award. - 2 The arbitral tribunal may, if it considers it necessary owing to exceptional circumstances, decide, on its own initiative or upon application of a party, to re-open the proceedings at any time before the award is made.

-32. Waiver of Right to Object
+34. Waiver of Right to Object